sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/info/freshmen/how-to-enroll.md

 - Operating systems;
 - Computability and complexity theory.

-## Assessment of academic knowledge
+## Assessment of personal knowledge

 Your preparation will be evaluated based on: